 As they were heading into the '80s, the Rolling Stones had very little left to prove.
 Which is why so many of their records from the past 30 years are so lazy and boring.
 But 1981's Tattoo You, their last truly great album, features some of the band's best songs.
 Many were pulled together from mid-'70s sessions, when Jagger wore his rock-star crown with one eye on the competition.
 He sings "Start Me Up," the LP's best song, with defensive authority.

 After a few years of creative and personal missteps, sluggish albums and dwindling inspiration, the Stones took a more defensive path to their music (also see No. 5 on our list of the Top 10 Mick Jagger Rolling Stones Songs).
 Some Girls was a counter blow to both punk and disco, which were cutting into the band's profits and influence.
 On "Miss You," the album's hit single, Jagger strikes a disco pose like a natural, checking in with one of his all-time best performances.

-Keith Richards‘ stinging riff drives “Jumpin’ Jack Flash,” but it’s Jagger’s strutting vocal that steers it.
-Following a brief trip into paisley-colored pyschedelia, the band charged back hard in 1968, sparking a creative burst that hasn’t been matched by anyone since.
-“Jumpin’ Jack Flash” kicks off this fertile period, with Jagger renewed and ready for a fight.
+Keith Richards' stinging riff drives "Jumpin' Jack Flash," but it's Jagger's strutting vocal that steers it.
+Following a brief trip into paisley-colored psychedelia, the band charged back hard in 1968, sparking a creative burst that hasn't been matched by anyone since.
+"Jumpin' Jack Flash" kicks off this fertile period, with Jagger leading a group renewed and ready for a fight.